open-autonomy/escort/specification/V1/EscortPositionUpdateV1.md

 > [!NOTE]
 > Why V2X StationId?
 > - V2X CAM messages can be received with smaller latency than the `EscortPositionUpdateV1` messages therefore StationId of the Escorter is a valuable information to the AV.
+>
+> Why V2X StationId in Position Update Message?
+> - V2X StationIds change regularly therefore this is part of the update rather than the activation message.

 ## Example
 ```json